siran/research/_proposals/The PNP Markdown Standard - PNPMDv1/The PNP Markdown Standard - PNPMDv1.md

 ## Introduction

-PNPMD v1.03 provides a minimal yet complete Markdown structure for mathematically aware documents.
+PNPMD v1.03 provides a complete Markdown structure for mathematically aware documents.

-It keeps the format simple and human-readable *first*: a straight ASCII-text document.
+It keeps the format plain-text and human-readable first.

 It avoids noisy LaTeX wrappers and PDF-only workflows.

-Goals: reproducibility, portability, unambiguous interpretation.

-In summary:

-* human-readable *first*
-* clear, simple, LaTeX, math-aware text
-* ASCII art, tikki, etc.

 ## (Suggested) Structure

 * Header
+* One-Sentence Summary
 * Abstract
-* One-Sentence Summary
 * Keywords
 * Other body sections
 * Corresponding Author